Resper-Nyivuru/shopping-app/README.md

 ## 4. Navigate to Project Directory:
 Change your working directory to your project's root folder:
     cd my-angular-project
-## 5. nstall Project Dependencies:
+## 5. Install Project Dependencies:
 Run the following command to install the project dependencies listed in the package.json file:
     npm install
 ## 6. Development server